d-svol/university-cms/README.md

     docker-compose up
     ```

-   This will automatically configure all necessary dependencies and launch your application.

 2. Run the project

 3. After a successful Docker startup, open your web browser and go to: